Weʼre raising £65,000 to allow Stu to get the personalised cancer treatment he needs to survive, thrive and kick the big C's ass!

 We have asked each other many times why someone would donate to this cause rather than any other charity and we continue to have sleepless nights grappling with the idea of asking for help, let alone asking for even more help but if we don’t give you an update with the latest on this journey, how will you know that we still need your help.

-This week Stu has been struggling with intense headaches and has had to rest most of the time, this path is definitely not a straight forward one, it has so many twists and turns that we sometimes struggle to keep up with the changes - we are so close to going to Germany because of all of you and that is giving us so much hope.
+Stu has been struggling with intense headaches and has had to rest most of the time, this path is definitely not a straight forward one, it has so many twists and turns that we sometimes struggle to keep up with the changes - we are so close to going to finding out if the treatment from CeGat is working because of all of you and that is giving us so much hope.
 Whilst Stu has been resting we have been building the website and we are looking forward to it going live so that it can help others who find themselves in a similar situation.

 We know that so many people have already donated, we can’t tell you the tears that we have shed just thinking how kind everyone has been and we hope that those of you who have already donated won’t mind us reaching out again – there could be other ways you can help – by sharing this story in case someone you know might be able to donate or someone somewhere might want to take up a fundraising challenge.
-The power of our community and social media is incredible.
+The power of our community and social media is incredible - we think perhaps because people try to imagine what it would be like if their loved one was suddenly faced with this.

 With love, Esther and Stu xx